-In early December, Bill and Michele Fitzpatric discovered the rainbow colored flag they had flown for many months had been taken from their porch, burned and then left near the street.
+In early December, Bill and Michele Fitzpatric discovered the rainbow colored pride flag they had flown for many months had been taken from their porch, burned and then left near the street.

-The act of vandalism was surprising, given their neighborhood is normally quiet and peaceful.
+The act of vandalism was surprising, given their Worthington Avenue neighborhood is normally quiet and peaceful.
 But more concerning was the thought that someone may have destroyed the flag, not as a random incident of mischief, but as a deliberate act of hate and intolerance.

 “It was very upsetting,” says Michele.
-“As upsetting as it was, though, it was hard to imagine how I would have felt if I was a member of the LGBTQ or one of my family was.
+“As upsetting as it was, though, it was hard to imagine how I would have felt if I was a member of the LGBTQ community or one of my family was.
 Then it would have been a personal attack against us.”

 The Fitzpatric family